HotelQuickly/IntercomImporter/README.md

 Hipchat settings require the API key, room id where the notification is to be sent and a from name (hipchat allows names of 1 to 15 characters in length).
 Hipchat maybe enabled or disabled, the root API URL is specified already.

 Slack settings require the incoming webhook url.
+Slack Channel can be specified, default webhook channel will be used otherwise.
+A user can be used instead of a channel by prepending the username with "@".
 Username and icon url , emoji are optional, default ones for the channel will be used otherwise.
 Slack maybe enabled or disabled.